Janice Dean finally testifies on NY nursing home deaths, demands full investigation 'with subpoena power'

 CLICK HERE TO GET THE FOX NEWS APP

-Dean said she will be traveling to Albany, N.Y. on Wednesday to meet with New York Sen. James Tedisco and Majority Democratic Assembly Member Ron Kim to request a bipartisan investigation.
+Dean said she will be traveling to Albany, N.Y. on Wednesday to meet with New York Sen. James Tedisco, a Republican, and Majority Democratic Assembly Member Ron Kim, who lost an uncle in a New York nursing home to COVID-19, to request a bipartisan investigation.

+The group, which includes other legislators from both sides of the political aisle, will call for the passage of legislation for an independent, bipartisan state commission to “fully investigate the deaths of thousands of New Yorkers who died from COVID-19 in state-regulated nursing homes,” according to a news release.

 Fox News’ Brooke Singman and The Associated Press contributed to this report.